grey7287/Sales-DashBoard/README.md

 # Sales-DashBoard

-Introducing a comprehensive Sales Dashboard with in-depth insights into your business.
+Introducing a comprehensive Sales Dashboard with in-depth insights into business.
 This dynamic visualization tool encompasses various attributes for a thorough analysis:

 - **Row ID:** Unique identifier for each row.
 - **Order ID:** Identification number for each order.